NSO-developer/nso-gitbook/operation-and-usage/webui/tools.md

 * To search for an alarm against an object, search for the object name (e.g., device name).
 * To sort the alarms list, use one of the specified criteria from **Alarm type** , **Severity**, **Is cleared**, or **Handling state**.

+**Alarm Details**

-* To access the alarm details for a specific alarm, click its severity level on the alarm row.
-This allows for accessing the individual alarm details, status changes, and alarm handling information.
+Individual alarm details are accessible by clicking the severity level icon on an alarm.
+This brings up the alarm's details, its status (severity) changes, and historical handling information.

 ### Compress and Purge Alarms

 The Web UI provides options to compress and purge alarms.

 * The **Compress alarms** action streamlines the alarm entries by deleting their historical state changes that occured before the last one (i.e., the only the latest state change is kept), while keeping the alarm entries intact.